mafintosh/protocol-buffers/README.md

 ## Performance

 This module is fast.

-It uses code generation to build as fast as possible encoder/decoder for the protobuf schema You can running the benchmark yourself by doing `npm run bench`.
+It uses code generation to build as fast as possible encoder/decoder for the protobuf schema You can run the benchmarks yourself by doing `npm run bench`.

 On my Macbook Air it gives the following results

 ```
 Benchmarking JSON (baseline)